vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/1_Mantra_Yoga_And_Mantra_as_a_Karmic_Tool/02_Mantra_and_Classical_Yoga.md

 1 Mantra and mantra japa are commonly mentioned in many yogic texts as an integral part of Yoga.
 Many yogic texts like the Yogi Yajnavalkya and Vasistha Samhita contain explications of mantras, particularly the Gayatri mantra.

-2 While Pranava, which means primal sound or vibration, usually refers to Oæ, there are other Pranavas or prime mantras for different traditions like Huæ for Shiva or Hrãæ for Shakti.
+2 While Pranava, which means primal sound or vibration, usually refers to Oṁ, there are other Pranavas or prime mantras for different traditions like Huṁ for Shiva or Hrãṁ for Shakti.

 3 Patanjali, Yoga Sutras, I.25-28.

-4 As the famous Mandukya Upanishad which is based upon an explication of Oæ.
+4 As the famous Mandukya Upanishad which is based upon an explication of Oṁ.

 5 Note the Garland of Letters of Sir John Woodroofe.